garrettsummerfi3ld/doorknob/README.md

 ### Set up

-1. Clone repository into `/home` folder
+1. Clone repository
-2. On Linux / macOS: Run `chmod +x doorknob.py` in the directory
+2. Create a `.env` file with a port to communicate over
-3. `./doorknob.py` or `python3 doorknob.py`
+3. `$ node app.js`

 ### Updating

-1. Change directory into project directory
+1. Open repo in the terminal
-2. `git pull`
+2. `$ git pull`

-### Logging
+## FAQ

-All logging is captured by a file that is created the first time the script runs.
-This file is located in the project directory.
-File that is created is `doorknob.log`
+Q: It doesn't work!

-## Troubleshooting
+A: Send in an issue